 - During fall, weekends are popular days for visitation.
 Please allow enough time to park and get to your destination.
 (Up to one hour.)

-- The Morton Arboretum is a tobacco-free environment.
-Smoking and tobacco use (including smokeless cigarettes), is not allowed indoors or outdoors within the Arboretum.
+- The Morton Arboretum is a smoke and tobacco-free environment.
+Smoking (including smokeless cigarettes and e-cigarettes) is not allowed indoors or outdoors within the Arboretum.

 - Trail signs are placed strategically to show connecting trails and roads.
 Use them for orientation.
 Benches provide an opportunity to sit, relax, and enjoy the beauty of nature.